Diary of a Wimpy Kid: The Deep End: Plot

-The next day, Greg finds out that the other boys were caught by the camp director, who forced them to clean the snack shack (which the boys dirtied while spraying their squirt guns) with toothbrushes.
-Juicebox attempts to pin the blame on Greg, but the director is unable to find him.
+The next day, Greg finds out that the other boys, with the exception of "Regular Marcus", were caught by the camp director, who forced them to clean the snack shack (which the boys dirtied while spraying their squirt guns) with toothbrushes.
+"Juicebox" attempts to pin the blame on Greg (despite previously having agreed not to rat out any members of the group), but the director is unable to find him.

 The family goes swimming in the camp's pool but has to leave when lightning starts to flash.
 They soon learn that the bridge leading in and out of the grounds was struck by lightning and is inaccessible.
 Due to the bridge being out of order, campers begin to get desperate and rowdy, raiding the camp store, stealing water from the showers, and even tipping RVs.
 Not wanting to stay any longer, the Heffleys decide to drive over the river that flows under the bridge.
-However, they get washed downstream, where the camper gets snapped snugly into the missing area of the bridge.
-The rest of the campers drive over the top of the Heffleys' RV, leaving the family alone at the camp.
-With the place to themselves, they can enjoy their last day at the campground, having fun at the lake and eating better meals than they have all trip.
+However, they get washed downstream, where Manny snaps the camper snugly into the missing area of the bridge before firing off a flare.
+The rest of the campers drive over the top of the Heffleys RV, leaving the family alone at the camp.
+With the place to themselves, they can enjoy their last day at the campground, having fun at the lake and eating better meals than they had all trip.
 Greg reflects on making a few happy memories but wishes he did not have to go through as much drama as he did.